People often ask me about this. So here’s my answer.

 If you can’t get rid of your phone, at least use it intentionally.
 Know its purpose.
 Set limitations.

-And this goes to every device we own.
+And this goes for every device we own.
 We should learn to use it to better our lives and the people around us.

 Control the device, otherwise, it will control us.